 Leader, have you ever felt this tension?

-And, I’ve learned to be effective, to protect my family and to avoid burnout I can’t always do both.
+And I’ve learned to be effective – and to protect my family and to avoid burnout, I can’t always do both.

-Truth be, there are too many demands on my time to always be available.
+Truth be told, there are usually too many demands on my time to always be available.
 Sometimes there are more requests for my time than hours in the day.
-Sunday is always coming.
-I receive dozens – some days hundreds – of emails, texts and phone calls, every single day.
+As a pastor, Sunday was always coming.
+Even now, as the senior leader of an organization, I received dozens – some days hundreds – of emails, texts and phone calls – every single day.

 - I must make the most effective use of my limited time.

 - I may not be the best person to meet with everyone.

 - I must spend time investing in the staff with whom I work.

 - I need to reserve ample time for future planning – and even dreaming.
 (It is not a luxury, but a necessity.)